 It’s perfect for avoiding pesky mosquitos and breathing freely through clouds of pesky gnats.
 This hat also provides excellent sun protection.

 This cute hat is available in three different colors and can be worn with or without the mesh net.

 This hat is perfect for running, cycling, hiking, kayaking and any outdoor activity where you’d benefit from face and neck bug protection.

 Ball caps are perfect for ponytails, but they’re not always great for sun protection.
 This wide-brimmed ponytail sun hat is the perfect solution.

-This hat has breathable mesh head panels, a flap for your ponytail, a chin drawstring with closure, and snaps on the brim for extra breeze.
+This hat has breathable mesh vent panels, a flap for your ponytail, a chin drawstring with closure, and snaps on the brim for extra breeze.